pymc-devs/pymc-examples/examples/howto/hypothesis_testing.myst.md

 az.plot_posterior(idata, var_names=["mu"], rope=rope, figsize=(14, 3));
 ```

+The intuition we can get from this is that if the ROPE is narrow, we would require quite a high level of precision to accept the null hypthesis.
+The posterior distribution would have to be very tightly centered around the null value to have a large probability of being within the ROPE.

++++

 ### HDI+ROPE decision criteria

 +++

-{cite:t}`kruschke2018rejecting` outlines the HDI+ROPE decision rule, which is summarised in the figure taken from that paper:
+{cite:t}`kruschke2018rejecting` outlines the HDI+ROPE decision rule, which is summarised in the figure taken from that paper.
+Namely:

+* **Accept the null value**: If the HDI falls entirely within the ROPE.
+The HDI does not need to include the null value.
+* **Reject the null value**: If the HDI falls entirely outside the ROPE.
+* **Remain undecided**: If the HDI is partially or fully outside the ROPE.

+In our case, looking back at our posterior + ROPE plot above, we would remain undecided because the HDI does not fall entirely outside nor within the ROPE.

 ![](hdi_plus_rope_decision_rule.png)

-In our case, we would remain undecided because the HDI does not fall entirely outside nor within the ROPE.

 +++